Lekuruu/chio.py/README.md

 # Chio

 Chio (Bancho I/O) is a python library for serializing and deserializing bancho packets, with support for all versions of osu!.
 I will probably change the structure of the library in the near future, as I must admit that the code is pretty messy (but works at least).

-Once this "rewrite" is done, feel free to give me feedback on it.
+Feel free to contribute and give me feedback.

 ## Usage